 RTMC EXPO Information

-The conference grounds will open at about noon on Thursday, May 25th.
+The conference grounds will open no sooner than noon on Thursday.
 The safety plan requires RTMC AE monitors to assure that cars are parked to the side of the road and access is clear.
 The starting point will be moved forward as to allow everyone to park along the side of the road inside the entrance of Camp Oakes.
 No one is allowed to park on the side of the road outside the gates of Camp Oakes and into the adjoining neighborhood streets.
 Everyone arriving early will be accommodated inside the Camp property according to arrival time.
 If you arrive early, be prepared to camp overnight along the entrance road.
 No restrooms or other facilities are available while in line early in the camp.
-In previous years a few “sooners” have attempted to stake out campsites.
+In previous years a few early-birds have attempted to stake out campsites prior to Thursday.
 Signs, tents, bedding, and other items placed in an attempt to reserve space will be removed and may be recovered at the Lost & Found.

 Commercial Exhibitors, Vendors, and Clubs